 Demolition work includes any work to demolish, deconstruct or dismantle a structure, or part of a structure that is load-bearing or otherwise related to the physical integrity of the structure.

-Health and safety risks from a person falling from one level to another must be managed.
+You must manage the health and safety risks from a person falling from one level to another at your place of work.

 Forklift trucks refer to an industrial lift truck equipped with a vertically elevating load carriage frame.